-The insurance industry in India has grown significantly over the past few decades.
+The insurance industry in India has grown significantly over the past few decades1.
 As a result, many insurance companies are available for people to purchase term plans from.
 In addition to this, each insurer once again offers different term plans, thereby making the choices available to interested buyers quite extensive.

-1. Your family’s needs
+1. Your Family’s Needs

-Your family’s needs and life goals play an important role in helping you choose the right term plan.
-The benefits paid out to your family in the event of your unfortunate demise must be sufficient to fulfil their needs and help them meet their life goals at various stages of life.
+Your family’s needs and life goals play an important role in helping you choose the suitable term plan.
+The benefits paid out to your nominee(s) in the event of your unfortunate demise must be sufficient to fulfil their needs and help them meet their life goals at various stages of life.
 Whether it is your aged parents and their post-retirement requirements or your children and their life goals like education, these needs can help you compare and choose the suitable term plan.

 When it comes to choosing a term insurance plan, one of the key things that you should consider is the amount of sum assured or the life cover that your family members will need to carry on with their life in your absence.
 You can get a better idea of this amount by factoring in the number of dependents in your family and their current as well as future needs.
 A term insurance calculator can also help you get a good idea of the amount of life cover needed.

-4. The mode of purchase
+4. The Mode of Purchase

-To choose the right term plan, you also need to factor in inflation.
+To choose the suitable term plan, you also need to factor in inflation.
 Your family’s needs today will not be the same as their needs tomorrow, and the amount of money needed to meet those needs will increase with time, primarily due to inflation.
 Therefore, in addition to comparing term plans and using a term insurance calculator, you also need to account for inflation and make sure that the life cover you choose will be sufficient for your family 10 or 20 years later.

 Based on the many comparison factors available, there are different types of term insurance plans.
 Let us look at the many kinds of term insurance policies in the context of different parameters, and compare how they match up against each other.